jbibbs3/nba-app/README.md

-This is a class project building an application using React. - Jesse Bibbs
+This is a class project building an application using React.

+I created an NBA app using an external API that pulls data regarding players, teams and games.

+The User I had in mind while building this is a person that doesn't know a lot about the NBA and wants to learn the basic info about the players and the teams.

+- Jesse Bibbs